-AdBlue® has become standard on many modern diesel vehicles, it is important to understand that not all engines are compatible with this technology.
+AdBlue® has become standard on many modern diesel vehicles.
+However, it is important to understand that not all engines are compatible with this technology.
+Some engines may not support the use of AdBlue® and could require different emission control systems.

 Vehicles that require AdBlue® are designed with an SCR system.
 The SCR system consists of several components, including the AdBlue® tank, AdBlue® pump, AdBlue® injector, and SCR catalyst.
 The system works by injecting AdBlue® into the hot exhaust gas in front of the SCR catalyst.

-Commercial vehicles such as trucks and buses are the main users of AdBlue® because they are often used in long-distance operations and receive great benefits from reduced NOx emissions to comply with increasingly stringent emission regulations.
+Commercial vehicles such as trucks and buses are the main users of AdBlue® due to their long-distance operations.
+These vehicles benefit greatly from reduced NOx emissions.
+Using AdBlue® helps them comply with increasingly stringent emission regulations.

 In addition, modern diesel passenger cars, especially those manufactured after the implementation of Euro 4 emission standards, are generally equipped with SCR systems and require the use of AdBlue®.
 Industrial and construction diesel engines, such as power generators and heavy equipment, are also often equipped with SCR systems and use AdBlue® to comply with emission regulations applicable in various countries.